DevExpress/devextreme-documentation/concepts/Common/Security Considerations/20 HTML Encoding/10 Encoding User Input.md

         styleUrls: ['./app.component.css']
     })
     export class AppComponent {
-        @ViewChild('editorRef', { static: false }) htmlEditor: DxHtmlEditorComponent;
-        // Prior to Angular 8
-        // @ViewChild('editorRef') htmlEditor: DxHtmlEditorComponent;
+        constructor() {
+            this.onFormSubmit = this.onFormSubmit.bind(this);
+        }

+        editorValue;

         onFormSubmit = function(e) {
-            this.editorValue = this.htmlEditor.instance.value;
-            // Encode editor values here with your favorite sanitizing tool before sending them to the server
+            // Encode the editorValue component property here with your favorite sanitizing tool before sending them to the server

             e.preventDefault();
         }